Cloudflare SSL/TLS Hardening: HTTPS, HSTS & TLS 1.3

 SSL/TLS → Edge Certificates → Always Use HTTPS → On

-SSLBoard impact: improves your Web Hardening score.
-SSLBoard checks every hostname for HTTPS redirect coverage — any host still answering on port 80 without a redirect is flagged.
+On SSLBoard, this affects your Web Hardening score.
+SSLBoard checks every hostname for HTTPS redirect coverage, so any host still answering on port 80 without a redirect gets flagged.

 2. HTTP Strict Transport Security (HSTS)